CtxtArc/Asgard/README.md

 ## Legal note

 Asgard is a general-purpose downloading tool built on an open-source extraction library.
 Downloading copyrighted content without permission may violate YouTube's Terms of Service and/or local law.
 You're responsible for how you use this app.
-## License

-No license file is currently included in this repository — add one (MIT/GPL/etc.) before distributing or accepting contributions.